DouglasFuelber/fluent-validation-dotnet-5/README.md

-# fluent-validation-dotnet-5
+# FluentValidation in .NET 5

-.Net 5 tests with Fluent Validation
+.NET 5 example project using FluentValidation to validate API post data